Oil dips as demand worries outweigh tighter supply

 Oil prices have also been supported by a recovery in fuel demand globally following a collapse in April-May during virus shutdowns, as nations worldwide resume economic activity.

-Still, the World Health Organization reported a record jump in global infections on Sunday, with the biggest increase seen in North and South America.
+Still, the World Health Organisation reported a record jump in global infections on Sunday, with the biggest increase seen in North and South America.

 “The potential economic damage of a new round of COVID-19 countermeasures will likely contain any investor enthusiasm,” said Michael McCarthy, chief market strategist at CMC Markets.